EFAP Section 5

 4. Be able to provide adequate storage relative to the quantities needed to meet the demands of your service area for this Agreement.

-5. Have and maintain active registration with the Secretary of State Office in Washington as a nonprofit corporation or public nonprofit agency throughout the Agreement period.
+5. Have and maintain active registration with the Secretary of State Office in Washington as a nonprofit corporation throughout the Agreement period.

 6. System for Award Management (SAM) Unique Entity Identifier (UEI) number.